Use your eye for beauty, your mind for function, and create innovative spaces that people adore.

 Strong demand for architects in Australia

-Professional architects are expected to be in high demand in Australia, according to figures from the Australian Government’s Job Outlook initiative.
-They say that employment for architects to November 2020 is expected to grow very strongly.
+Professional architects are expected to be in high demand in Australia, according to figures from the Australian Government’s Labour Market Insights research.
+They say that employment for architects to 2026 is expected to grow very strongly.
 Architects currently have a lower than average rate of unemployment.
-Job Outlook’s figures also show that architecture is a large occupation, with 24,500 practitioners actively employed in November 2015.
+The government's figures also show that architecture is a large occupation, with 26,000 practitioners actively employed.
 This figure suggests that opportunities for architects should be available in most regions.

 What they do